 The Rangers challenged Edwin’s slide at second, but even Joe West couldn’t mess that up.

 For the second year in a row, the Rangers’ infield errors helped us pull out a win.

 Aaron Sanchez started for the good guys.
 He gave up a single to Carlos Gomez, who stole second and scored on two ground outs to get the Rangers a run in the first.

 We would score three in the second.
 Ezequiel Carrera (leading off) singled.
-An out later, Edwin would homer, and then, after another out Martin would homer.
+Then, an out later, Edwin would homer, and Martin would homer after another out.

 The Rangers got one back in the third on an Andrus home run.

 Then we got two in the bottom of the inning.
-Carrera, leadoff with a single, stole second and scored on Donaldson’s ground-rule double.
-Donaldson would score on a single from Encarnacion.
+First, Carrera, leadoff with a single, stole second and scored on Donaldson’s ground-rule double.
+Then, Donaldson scored on a single from Encarnacion.

 The Rangers got two in the fourth, Carlos Beltran walked, and Odor homered.
 We were still up, but now it was 5-4.

 In the sixth, the Rangers scored two more to take the lead.
 With two outs, Sanchez walked Odor and gave up a single to Jonathon Lucroy, and that would be the game for Aaron.
 Joe Biagini came in and gave up a two-run double to Moreland.
 We were down 6-5.